 On the way over, there will plenty of room for your other clothes and school supplies because you won't need to fit a puffy coat or fur lined boots inside.

-It's a good option for Fall and Summer Semesters
+It's a good option for Fall Semesters

 For volunteers who are flying in during the summer or fall semesters, it's not going to be freezing when you land, so there's no rush to even have a warm coat for at least a month.